Regent's Park Open Air Theatre: The theatre

-Established in 1932, Regent’s Park Open Air Theatre is one of the largest theatres in London (1,256 seats) and is situated in Queen Mary’s Gardens in Regent’s Park, one of London’s Royal Parks.
-The theatre’s annual 18-week season is attended by over 140,000 people each year.
+Established in 1932, Regent’s Park Open Air Theatre is one of the largest theatres in London, with 1,304 seats.
+It is situated in Queen Mary’s Gardens in Regent’s Park, one of London’s Royal Parks.
+The theatre’s annual 18-week season is attended by more than 140,000 people each year.
 In 2017, the theatre was named London Theatre of the Year in The Stage Awards, and received the Highly Commended Award for London Theatre of the Year in 2021.